 In addition, each department has a designated subject librarian to support your in-depth research needs.
 You can contact the subject librarian for this course, [insert librarian's name], by email at [insert email address].

 Syracuse University librarians have created a wide variety of online research guides to help you and your students discover research tools, explore the research process, and locate helpful resources for a wide variety of academic topics and specific courses.
 Please contact your subject librarian to discuss whether your students might benefit from a course-specific research guide.

-For 2020/21, the Libraries will provide reserves materials electronically to ensure that all students, on and off campus, can access these materials easily and safely.
-With this shift from physical to electronic items on reserve, the Libraries will provide and purchase e-books as well as create electronic scans of book chapters from our collections that faculty may place in Blackboard.
+The Libraries accept requests for electronic and physical books/items to put on Course Reserve.
+We continue to provide reserves materials electronically to ensure that all students, on and off campus, can access these materials easily.
+Access to physical reserves will also be provided when an e-book version is not available.
+If your course reserve request requires that we purchase an item, we will purchase the e-book version if available and compatible with the Library's platform.
 E-resources have the benefit of allowing an unlimited number of students to access these resources from anywhere at any time.
-If an e-book is not available, the Libraries will scan and provide as much possible from physical books, following copyright guidelines.
-If a video or musical recording can't be found in our many online media collections, DVDs and CDs can continue to be placed on physical reserves
+If a video or musical recording can't be found in our many online media collections, DVDs and CDs can be placed on physical reserves.

 Syracuse University Libraries provide a wide variety of video, film, and music resources that can be used to support instruction.
 This year, the Libraries is focusing on the acquisition of streaming and online resources to support online and hybrid instruction.
 For more information on locating, reserving, and using multimedia to increase student learning within your courses, please visit our Video, Film, and Music Collections webpage.